 Over-the-counter inserts encompass a variety of different foot products including arch supports, insoles, heel liners, and foot cushions.
-Not all pre-fabricated insoles are made alike, however.
-Here at Tread Labs, we have outlined the types of over-the-counter insoles available to help you understand the best option for your feet.
+Not all prefabricated insoles are made alike, however, especially when it comes to the level of support they offer.

-Custom molded orthotics are insoles that have been prescribed by a doctor and constructed for your specific foot.
-A podiatrist must conduct a thorough evaluation of your feet, ankles, and legs.
-Only then will the custom-made insert accommodate your individual foot structure.
+Custom molded orthotics are insoles that have been prescribed by a doctor, often a podiatrist, sports medicine physician, or orthopedic surgeon after conducting a thorough evaluation of your feet, ankles, and legs.
+They are built for your specific foot and gait, and accommodate your individual foot structure.

-While scientific research has proven that that insoles help treat and prevent lower-extremity injuries, studies have not found a significant difference between pre-fabricated versus custom orthotics.
+While scientific research has proven that that insoles help treat and prevent leg, foot and lower-extremity injuries, studies have not found a significant difference between prefabricated versus custom orthotics.

 In fact, Dr. Braver believes that for most people, orthopedic or custom-made orthotics should be a last option.
 Think of it this way.
 If you have a headache, you rest, take an anti-inflammatory, and drink water.
 You probably don’t immediately rush off to get an MRI.
 It’s the same with orthotics.
 With prices from $300 to $500, prescription insoles are not necessarily the best option for everyone.